• Skip to primary navigation

 ——We thank the CCW staff for technical assistance creating this PDF file.

 Shell Corporation Translation • Translating the refrain is hardly rocket science.
-Catholics in the United Kingdom had no difficulty whatsoever translating it.
+Catholics in the United Kingdom exhibited no difficulty whatsoever in this regard.
 (Notice they also label Psalm 94 as an “Alternative Responsorial Psalm.”)
 But when it comes to the American shell corporations which claim to ‘own’ the Bible, they butchered the refrain:

 * PDF Download • ERRONEOUS TRANSLATION